KishorNaik/Sol_mcp_server_typescript/README.md

 ```
 This command will typically start the API server and enable features like hot-reloading for development.
 Keep this server running in the background.

-- Ensure Redis Docker is Running: This Todo API relies on Redis for caching and potentially other functionalities like rate limiting.
-Make sure you have a Redis Docker container running.
+- Ensure Redis Docker is Running: This Todo API relies on Redis for caching.Make sure you have a Redis Docker container running.
 If you don't have it set up, you'll need to install Docker and then run a Redis container.
 A basic command to run a Redis container is:
 ```bash
 docker run -d -p 6379:6379 redis
 ```